alopezr23/ubiome_challenge/README.md

 ### Python 2.7
 ##### Linux/UNIX
 The latest versions of CentOS, Fedora, Redhat Enterprise (RHEL) and Ubuntu come with Python 2.7 out of the box.
-To see which version of Python you have installed, open a command prompt and run
+To see which version of Python you have installed, open a command prompt and run:
 ```
 python --version
 ```